Benin liberalizes abortion law | DW | 10.11.2021

 "We're saving our children.
 Our studies have shown that 200 women die every year from risky abortions.
 That could have been avoided," he told DW, adding that the amendment is a "success for the whole of Benin."

-Some 25% of Benin's population are Catholic and the country's Catholic Church has been particularly vocal in its criticism of the new law.
+About 25% of Benin's population is Catholic, and the country's Catholic Church has been particularly vocal in its criticism of the new law.

-The amendment is a "tremendous disappointment," said Tiziana Borsani, a member of the Salesian Sisters of Don Bosco, a Catholic religious congregation.
-She doesn't believe abortions "solve all problems."
+The amendment is a "tremendous disappointment," Tiziana Borsani, a member of the Salesian Sisters of Don Bosco religious congregation, told DW.
+She doesn't believe that abortions "solve all problems."

-"Women will continue to experience gender-based violence," she told DW.
+"Women will continue to experience gender-based violence," she said.
 "They live in poverty and are economically dependent."

-As for Claudia, she says the real reason why women, and teenage women especially, need abortions is often ignored; conversations around sex and sexual health are still taboo in Benin.
+Claudia said that the real reason why women, especially teenagers, need abortions is often ignored; conversations around sex and sexual health are taboo in Benin.

-"Some parents are open but others don't even talk about it," she said, adding that while some women can talk to their older sisters or friends about sex, the conversation is always uncomfortable.
+"Some parents are open, but others don't even talk about it," she said, adding that, though some women can talk to their older sisters or friends about sex, the conversation is often uncomfortable.

-A girl who tries to find out about contraception is stigmatized and seen as easy, Claudia says, especially if she is young.
+A girl who tries to find out about contraception is stigmatized and seen as easy, Claudia said, especially if she is young.

-Only about 12% of people in Benin use modern methods of contraception, according to the World Health Organization.
+Only about 12% of people in Benin use conventional methods of contraception, according to the World Health Organization.

 As for Claudia, now she is older, she is open to the idea of contraception.